intelburn/Small-projects/mortgage-calculator/README.md

 This project will be written in node.js

 ## Steps

-[] Set up node
+- [x] Set up node
+- [ ] Write a forward calculator that calculates monthly payment given a principle, term, and interest rate
+- [ ] Make an index.js that deals with all kinds of calculations
-[] Write a forward calculator that calculates monthly payment given a principle, term, and interest rate [] Write a reverse calculator that calculates the principle given the monthly payment, term, and interest rate
+- [ ] Write a reverse calculator that calculates the principle given the monthly payment, term, and interest rate